Stationary time-vertex signal processing: Introduction

 \subsection{Related work}

 There exists an extensive literature on multivariate stationary processes, developing the original work of Wiener~\etal~\cite{wiener1957prediction,wiener1958prediction}.
-The reader may find interesting Bloomberg's book~\cite{bloomfield2004fourier} focusing on the spectral relations.
+The reader may find interesting Bloomfield's book~\cite{bloomfield2004fourier} focusing on spectral relations.
 We focus on two main approaches that relate to our work, graphical models and signal processing on graphs.

 \emph{Graphical models.} In the context of graphical models, multivariate stationarity has been used jointly with a graph in the work of~\cite{bach2004learning,dahlhaus2003causality}.
-Though relevant, we note that there is a key difference of these models with our approach: we assume that the graph is given, whereas in graphical models the graph structure (or more precisely the precision matrix) is the learned from the data.
+Though relevant, we note that there is a key difference of these models with our approach: we assume that the graph is given, whereas in graphical models the graph structure (or more precisely the precision matrix) is learned from the data.
 Knowing the graph allows us to search for more involved relations between the variables.
-As such, we are not restricted to the case that the conditional dependencies are given by the graph (and therefore that they are sparse), but allow non-adjacent variables to be conditionally dependent, modeling a wider set of behaviors.
+As such, we are not restricted to the case that the conditional dependencies are given by the graph (and therefore that they are sparse), but allow non-adjacent variables to be conditionally dependent, modeling a broader set of behaviors.
 We also note that our approach is eventually more scalable.
 We refer to~\cite{zhang2015graph} for elements of connections between graphical models and graph signal processing.